aztemi/sign-in-with-solana/README.txt

 == Features ==

-* Seamless integration with the WordPress and WooCommerce login form
+* Seamless integration with the WordPress and WooCommerce login forms
 * Secure wallet-based authentication
 * Supports popular Solana wallets (Phantom, Solflare, etc.)
 * No passwords required – users authenticate by signing a message with their wallet